rubenpescialli/podquery-gpt/README.md

 ## Setup Guide
 ### 1. Obtain your Listen Notes API Key
 Go to the [Listen Notes API Page](https://www.listennotes.com/api/) and subscribe to the free plan.
-You will get 50 requests per month (the landing page says 300, but you'll see it is actually 50), which is more than enough for a personal use of this tool.
+You will get 50 requests per month (the landing page says 300, but you'll see it is actually 50), which is more than enough for personal use of this tool.

 Listen Notes will ask you to provide context about how and for which platforms you're going to use their service.
 They do it primarily to prevent scraping.
 If you want to save time, you can copy and paste these descriptions: